AskMeAgain/Event-Meshinery/README.md

 ### MeshineryTasks

-MeshineryTask describes a single unit of work, which consists of an input source, a list of processors and one or multiple output calls.
+MeshineryTask describes a single **business** unit of work, which consists of an input source , a list of processors to solve a part of the business logic and one or multiple output calls.
 An input source takes an eventkey/id, which gets fed to the inputsource to produce data.
 This data is fed to the processors and multiple output sources, which spawn more events.